rajenderK7/gogeta/README.md

 ## Gogeta

 Gogeta is a tool that generates valid Go types (structs) from JSON files.

 Gogeta - I was just thinking of **Go** **Ge**nerate **Ty**pes -> GoGeTy -> Gogeta.
 That's how I named it.

 ### Features

-- Generates Go structs from JSON
+- Generates Go structs from JSON (JSON files)
 - Supports nested JSON objects
 - Supports arrays of JSON objects
-- Generating Go types from JSON files or stdin (WIP)
+- Accept input from stdin (WIP)

 ### Usage

 To use Gogeta, simply run the following command:

 Use code with caution.
 Learn more

 ```
 gogeta json [flags]
 ```

 ### Flags

-* -i, --input: The input JSON filename or stdin.
+- -i, --input: The input JSON filename or stdin.
 If not provided, Gogeta will read the JSON from stdin.
-* -o, --output: The file to write the generated types to.
+- -o, --output: The file to write the generated types to.
 If not provided, Gogeta will print the generated types to stdout.
-* -f, --output-to-file: Output the generated type to a file.
+- -f, --output-to-file: Output the generated type to a file.

 ### Examples

-Generate a Go struct from a JSON file and write to _output.go_ or anywhere you want:
+Generate a Go struct from a JSON file and write to _temp/output.go_ or anywhere you want:

 ```
-gogeta json -i input.json -o output.go
+gogeta json -i input.json -o temp/output.go
 ```

-Generate Go struct and write to a file:
+Generate Go struct and write to a file (default file):

 ```
 gogeta json -i input.json -f
 ```

 Generate a Go struct from JSON to stdout:

 Simply omit the _-o_ flag

 ```
 gogeta json -i input.json
 ```